How income tax is calculated

 What is the Low Income Tax Offset (LITO)?

-The LITO is a tax offset of up to $700 for low-income earners.
-It reduces the tax you owe (not your taxable income).
-For 2025-26, the full $700 applies up to $37,500 and phases out completely at $66,667.
+The LITO is a non-refundable tax offset of up to $700 for lower-income earners.
+It reduces the tax you owe rather than your taxable income.
+For 2025-26, the full $700 applies up to $37,500 and phases out completely once taxable income reaches $66,667.

-Do I have to pay the Medicare Levy?
+Do I have to pay the Medicare levy?

-How does HECS-HELP repayment work?
+How do HECS-HELP repayments work?